Deontic Temporal Logic for Formal Verification of AI Ethics: Introduction

+While promising, these methods are often constrained by specific ethical frameworks and fail to scale with the complexity of modern AI, which increasingly mimics human tasks, leverages natural language processing, and operates on vast datasets.
+This leads to a proliferation of potentially subjective ethical rules influenced by personal biases.
+The dynamic, evolving nature of AI further complicates ethical formalizations~\cite{seshia2022toward}.
+Critically, many of these approaches remain theoretical, lacking practical integration with machine learning techniques, highlighting the need for more adaptive and implementable ethical frameworks in AI~\cite{Logic-BasedEthicalPlanning}.
+Our work represents a foundational effort to develop a unified framework that addresses ethical principles in AI systems, with a specific focus on granular levels of explainability and fairness.
+It builds upon existing approaches~\cite{dlforethics,bringsjord2006toward} in specialized domains, extending them to tackle the unique challenges posed by modern AI ethics.
+In doing so, this paper introduces a novel direction for formalizing and verifying the ethical principles of AI systems.
 While the proposed framework is broadly applicable to the ethics verification of autonomous systems, this work specifically focuses on its application to AI.
 The scope of this work is to provide a conceptual foundation and framework for formalizing AI ethics using deontic and temporal logic.
 Rather than focusing on individual actions or decisions, our approach emphasizes system-level specifications.
 It involves defining ethical properties that AI systems should ideally meet.
 For example, an AI system that uses gender as a feature should avoid making decisions explicitly based on it.
 These properties ensure that systems are designed to identify and mitigate biases and ethical violations effectively.
 Defining properties like "forbidden to consider sensitive features in predictions" provides a way to analyze commonly discussed properties of AI in a unified manner.
-This abstraction also helps to reduce the difficulty in formalizing each action or each type of user~\cite {seshia2022toward}.
+This abstraction also helps to reduce the difficulty in formalizing each action or each type of individual~\cite {seshia2022toward}.
 Additional details on formalizing the properties of AI systems and their verification are provided in Section~\ref{implementation}.
+We demonstrate the feasibility of our framework through the formal verification of properties in a classification-based setting.
+However, in principle, the framework can be extended to a wide range of AI paradigms, including large language models (LLMs), reinforcement learning (RL), and beyond.